Should You get a Basenji?

 Azawakh

-Basenji’s are very curious
+Basenji’s are Loners

-and independent.
+Basenji’s are very curious and independent.
 They have gone through centuries of evolution and were bred to be solo hunters and take care of themselves.
 They were never walked on leashes or kept in crates.
 This is counter to their nature and one of the reasons they can be tough to train.

-the Basenji can reach up to 17 inches in height and up to 24 pounds in weight.
-Accepted coat colors are:
+According to FCI Breed Standard the Basenji can reach up to 17 inches in height and up to 24 pounds in weight.
+They are small and athletically built.

-Basenji’s do not vocalize like other dogs.
+Because of their flat larynxes Basenji’s do not vocalize like other dogs.
 They can yodel, scream, whimper and whine and can produce some rather interesting sounds!
 They are sometimes called the “African barkless dog.”

 Growing Up Basenji